mateja82/unicorn/README.md

 You need to set up:

-- AWS CLI v2 (make sure you run `aws condifure` and configure the authentication, and the desired AWS Region)
+- AWS CLI v2 (make sure you run `aws configure` and configure the authentication, and the desired AWS Region)
 - AWS CDK
 - Go, with the correct GOPATH and GOROOT